-5 Books That Will Help You Create Happiness, Peace and Dinner Party Pizazz This Season (and beyond!)
+5 Books That Will Help You Create Happiness, Peace and Pizazz At Home This Season.

-I put poetry books on the table when I'm doing a brunch or dinner party and they really do make such a lovely addition!
-A poem works well as both an aperitif and an after-dinner mint, but don’t forget to read it aloud for extra fun!
+I keep poetry books on the kitchen table and they really do make such a lovely addition.
+A poem works well as both an aperitif and an after-dinner mint.
+Don’t forget to read it aloud for extra fun!

 Here are five of the loveliest books you need in your life this season (and beyond!)
 There are so many others I could have chosen, but I'll save those for the new years book reviews.